 We must successfully manage our supply chain and vendors in order to produce sufficient quantities of products that our customers wish to purchase in a timely manner.
 We must manage our inventory levels, including predicting the appropriate levels and type of inventory to stock within each of our distribution centers, such that our "in stock" position in merchandise correlates well to consumer demand and expected delivery times.
 Because much of our merchandise requires that we provide vendors with significant ordering lead times, often before market factors are known, we may not be able to source sufficient inventory to meet demand if our products prove more popular than anticipated.
 Various business conditions and operational initiatives, such as the launch of new products and changes in the global supply chain, require us to establish new vendor relationships and supply chain operations, which may expose us to new counterparty, regulatory, market or other risks.
 We have experienced periods in which some of our vendors were not able to meet customer demand for certain products resulting in significant back orders for goods, higher rates of cancellation on orders in process and, in some instances, loss of customer sales when orders could not be completed in a timely manner.
-If we are unable to accurately predict and track demand for our products, we may be required to mark down the price of certain products in order to sell excess inventory or we may be required to sell such as merchandise categories into our business.
+If we are unable to accurately predict and track demand for our products, we may be required to mark down the price of certain products in order to sell excess inventory or we may be required to sell such inventory through our outlet stores.
+We expect these factors to continue from time to time as we add new product assortments and new merchandise categories into our business.